benpollarduk/ktvn/README.md

 [![Documentation Status](https://img.shields.io/badge/docs-latest-brightgreen.svg)](https://benpollarduk.github.io/ktvn-docs/)

 # Introduction
-Ktvn is a framework for writing visual novels in Kotlin.
-It is largely based on Kotlins strong Domain Specific Language (DSL) capabilities.
+Ktvn is a framework for writing visual novels in Kotlin or Java.
+It is largely based on Kotlins strong Domain Specific Language
+(DSL) capabilities.
 The aim of Ktvn is to provide a flexible framework for writing visual novels that can be pulled in to other projects.
 Ktvn provides a quick, natural and flexible syntax that is easy to pick up and simple to maintain, while retaining Kotlins powerful and feature rich syntax.